strands-project/scitos_apps/README.md

 Running
 -------
-To start (assuming a roscore is existing somewhere, ie from scitos bringup):
+The monitor is now started automatically when you use scitos_bringup.
+To start independently (assuming a roscore is existing somewhere, ie from scitos bringup):

 ```
 rosrun scitos_pc_monitor pc_monitor.py